junxit/us-congress-bills-116/metadata.md

 - 2019-01-03 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-01-03 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-01-03 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-01-22 — Considered under suspension of the rules. (consideration: CR H970-974)
+- 2019-01-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+31.
+- 2019-01-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-01-22 — Mr. Engel moved to suspend the rules and pass the bill, as amended.
+- 2019-01-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H970-971)
+- 2019-01-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H970-971)